jtyrrell86/Capstone-2/README.md

 <br>

 ## EDA
-Due to significant amount of time it took to get my data into a form I could put into a model I choose to skip EDA and start modeling.
+Due to significant amount of time it took to get my data into a form I could put into a model I choose to skip additional EDA and start modeling.

 ## Modeling Using Random Forest
 My initial goal with this project was to be able to get one working model, preferably with my entire data set.
 I did initially try that, but after leaving my model running overnight again I woke up to an error message that the process had been killed.